chhuang-one/sqxclib/doc/SqQuery.md

 sq_query_where_in() must use with printf format string:
 * The 3rd parameter is number of values after printf format string.
-* If user specify 3rd parameter to 0, it will count by macro.
+* If user specify 3rd parameter to 0, it will count number of arguments by macro.

 ```c
 	// SELECT * FROM users WHERE id IN (1,2,4)